 4. Provide personalized shopping experience

-I have insisted on using personalization tactics to customers in your marketing communication and offerings in the last two points.
+In the last two points, I have insisted on using personalization tactics to customers in your marketing communication and offerings.
 But one thing that most ecommerce brands neglect is the on-site personalized shopping experience.

-The idea behind this retention strategy is to create a unique shopping experience for each customer throughout the journey using real-time website personalization, behavior-triggered emails, and advanced product recommendations.
+This retention strategy aims to create a unique shopping experience for each customer throughout the journey using real-time website personalization, behavior-triggered emails, and advanced product recommendations.

-Have you ever shopped from Amazon, and then you come back to the homepage where you see completely different products in the feed?
+Have you ever shopped from Amazon and then returned to the homepage where you see completely different products in the feed?
 This is an example of website personalization.